 "Have you heard from Giles?"
 Dawn asked, dropping her bags in the kitchen.

-"In the two weeks you've been gone?
+"In the four weeks you've been gone?
 Nope," Buffy said.
 "He's still doing the nomadic Demon hunter thing with Faith.
 I did hear from Xander though.
 He's finally convinced Anya to move."

 "How'd he do that?"
 Dawn asked.
 "Make a trail of hundred dollar bills leading out of town?"